 -

-No oven needed – perfect for hot days
+No oven required – Perfect for hot days when you don’t want to bake.

 -